k2view-academy/K2View-Academy/articles/21_Fabric_troubleshooting/01_Fabric_troubleshooting_overview.md

 <ul>
 <li>[pid] &ndash; optional parameter.
 Java process ID to sample.
 By default, the script scans the Fabric server - see Example 1.
 When this parameter is a default while other parameters must be provided, use &ldquo;&rdquo; - see Example 2.</li>
 <li>[sample count] - optional parameter.
 Number of samples and number of output files created.</li>
 <li>[store directory] - optional parameter.
-Location to store the output files that can be analyzed later.
+Location for storing output files that can be later analyzed.
 By default, the output directory is <strong>/tmp</strong>.</li>
 <li>[cutoff limit] - optional parameter.
 Minimum number of appearances of the Java methods to show in the output file.</li>
 </ul>
 <p>Note that it is recommended to set both the sample count and the cutoff limit to proportional values.
 The recommended values are:</p>